 At the start of a warden school, I would say something like, “Are you ready to quit sucking coffee and spend a little time on the side hill?”
 It always managed to get them out the door faster.

 When I wanted to slow down the keeners at the beginning of a trip, I would say, “You rush on ahead.
-I’ll wait for you on the top” which usually managed to do the trick.
+I’ll wait for you on the top,” which usually managed to do the trick.

 During rescues or on difficult trips, I had to keep everybody alert all the time.
-I couldn’t just have them trudg along, thinking about something else because that’s when the problems .
-So I made a joke or said something stupid, which managed to wake them up and their attention back on the task athand.
+I couldn’t just have them trudge along, thinking about something else because that’s when the problems would begin.
+So I made a joke or said something stupid, which managed to wake them up and focus their attention back on the task at-hand.

 At different times I also used humour to motivate the group, to help them remember important points, to get them to move faster, to defuse tense situations or to distract them from their fatigue.
-Of course it made things more fun too.
+Of course, it made things more fun, too.

+3

-Sidehillgouger says, “The best piece of equipment you can take with you into the mountains is your brain."
+The Sidehillgouger says, “The best piece of equipment you can take with you into the mountains is your brain."

 One spring day in 1958, a group of us were skiing at Parker’s Ridge near the Columbia Icefields.
-Hans Gmoser, who later Canadian Mountain Holidays helicopter skiing operation, was with us and started talking about Mount Logan.
-He pointed out that Canada’s highest had only been climbed once via the East Ridge, and not by Canadians.
+Hans Gmoser, who later founded Canadian Mountain Holidays helicopter skiing operation, was with us and started talking about Mount Logan.
+He pointed out that Logan, Canada’s highest peak had only been climbed once via the East Ridge, and not by Canadians.
 He thought we should find a group of guys and try it.
-I agreed. t took us almost a year to organize the whole thing.
+I agreed.
+From that day, it took us almost a year to organize the whole thing.

 Hans put a team together and was named leader of the expedition.
 Besides Hans and I, the team included Ron Smylie, Karl Richer, Don Lyon and Phillippe Delesalle.
-Although only one of us had been born in Canada, we were the first “allCanadian” team to climb the mountain.
+Although only one of us had been born in Canada, we were considered the first “all-Canadian” team to climb the mountain.

-Mount Logan highest mountain in North Americathe world’s largest .
-Located in the southwestern corner of Yukon, it is part of the St. Elias Range, a group of mountains known for their severe weather, excessive snowfall and remoteness.
-Mount Logan itself stands in the middle of the largest nonpolar icefield in the world.
-In May and June, climbers have a short window in which to attempt
+At 5959 metres elevation, Mount Logan is the second-highest mountain in North America (after Denali), and its base circumference makes it the world’s largest massif of non-volcanic mountains.
+Located in the southwestern corner of the Yukon, it is part of the St. Elias Range, a group of mountains known for their severe weather, excessive snowfall and remoteness.
+Mount Logan itself stands in the middle of the largest non-polar icefield in the world.
+In May and June, climbers have a short window in which to attempt the summit.

-195 From the information we had, it took them twenty- days and nine camps to reach the summit We didn’t have that much time or money.
+That first ascent of the East Ridge of Mount Logan was done in 1957 by an American team.
+From the information we had, after being flown in and dropped off at the base of the mountain, it took them twenty-four days and nine camps to reach the summit (nowadays, those numbers would read more like six camps and ten to twelve days of climbing).
+We didn’t have that much time or money.

-We were on a shoestring budgetAfter pooling everything we had, we came up with a grand total of $1500.
-A national newspaper promised to give us another $1500 if we let them publish the story and photographs upon our return. an expedition on Mount Logan would cost no less than $25,000.
+We were on a shoestring budget.
+After pooling everything we had, we came up with a grand total of $1,500.
+A national newspaper promised to give us another $1,500 if we let them publish the story and photographs of the trip upon our return.
+With flights north, and then into base camp, plus equipment and food, an expedition on Mount Logan these days would cost no less than $25,000.